-If you run a construction business in the UK, your accounting software needs to do more than just track income and expenses.
-It needs to handle CIS deductions, multiple VAT schemes, subcontractor payments, retentions and payroll for site workers.
-A generic bookkeeping tool will leave you doing half the work manually.
+If you run a construction business in the UK, your accounting software needs to do more than track income and expenses.
+It needs to handle CIS deductions, reverse charge VAT, subcontractor payments, retentions and payroll for site workers.
+A generic bookkeeping tool leaves you doing half of that manually.
 The right construction accounting software saves hours each month and keeps you compliant with HMRC.

 We work with builders, electricians, plumbers, scaffolders and general contractors across Manchester, Birmingham, Bristol and London.
 The same question comes up repeatedly: which platform actually works for construction?
 The answer depends on your business structure, your turnover and whether you work through a limited company or as a sole trader.